 Basics of Menopause

-However, symptoms can begin earlier, and in some cases, years earlier.
+However, symptoms can begin earlier and, in some cases, years earlier.
 Symptoms include:

-What is unfortunate is that some of these symptoms can begin very early in a woman’s life, even in her thirties.
+Unfortunately, some of these symptoms can begin very early in a woman’s life, even in her thirties.
 This is called perimenopause.

 Perimenopause Support Group Brings the Issue to the Mainstream